logicgupta/Nasa_Api_App/README.md

 Android Application is Build using latest Android architecture and Dagger Dependency Injection .
 Android application is relatively complex if someone does know MVVM architecture , Dagger Dependency Injection , Respositery Design Pattern etc

 #### Application User Interface is relatively simple.
-But, the application fullfills all the requirements .Also , Application Code is Clean and fully architecture based.
+But, the application fullfils all the requirements.
+Also,application code is clean and fully architecture based.

 ### Libraries
 * [Android Support Library][support-lib]